bazad/ctl_ctloutput-leak/README.md

 It turns out that this is a pretty easy race to win.
 While testing on my 2015 Macbook Pro, the mean number of attempts to win the race was never more than 600, and the median was never more than 5.
+On iOS 10.1.1 on an iPhone 7 the race was even easier to win, typically taking no more than 2 attempts.
 (This testing was conducted with `DEBUG` off, since the printfs dramatically slow down the exploit.)

 ### Usage